Supporting students' mental and emotional health

-- All students residing in the United States are eligible for a brief consultation appointment with a clinician who will get a sense of the problem and make recommendations for getting the appropriate support.
+- All current Bentley students residing in Massachusetts are eligible for a brief consultation appointment with a clinician who will do an assessment and make recommendations for getting the appropriate support.

 - Due to licensure restrictions, eligibility for ongoing services with Counseling Center clinicians will be dependent on where the student is located.

 - STUDENTS LIVING IN MASSACHUSETTS: All Counseling Center staff are licensed by the Massachusetts Psychology Licensing Board to provide mental health services for anyone residing in this state.

-STUDENTS LIVING OUTSIDE THE UNITED STATES: At this time, students who are residing outside of the US are not eligible for ongoing services as it is not possible to acquire licensure.
+- STUDENTS LIVING OUTSIDE THE UNITED STATES: Students who are outside of the United States are not eligible for ongoing services as it is not possible to acquire licensure.
 However, they can contact our afterhours clinicians who are available for students in need of brief, solutions focused mental health support.